AliceO2Group/WebUi/Control/README.md

 * `hostname` - InfoLogger GUI hostname
 * `port` - InfoLogger GUI port

+### QualityControl GUI
+Use of QualityControl GUI instance is optional.
+Configuration details about it are being used only for building URLs to help the user navigate the objects created within an environment.

+* `hostname` - QualityControl GUI hostname
+* `port` - QualityControl GUI port

+### Bookkeeping GUI
+Use of Bookkeeping GUI instance is optional.
+Configuration details about it are being used only for building URLs to help the user navigate to the run details of their environments.

+* `hostname` - Bookkeeping GUI hostname
+* `port` - Bookkeeping GUI port

 ### Utils
 Use of utils field is optional.
 Here, a user can specify configuration fields for various uses of AliECS GUI: